Aider-AI/aider/docs/unified-diffs.md

 numbers in editing formats,
 backed up by many quantitative benchmark experiments.

-You've probably ignored the line numbers in every diff you've seen?
+You've probably ignored the line numbers in every diff you've seen, because the diffs usually still make sense without them.
-Aider tells GPT not to include them, and just interprets each hunk from the unified diffs as a search and replace operation:
+Aider tells GPT not to include line numbers, and just interprets each hunk from the unified diffs as a search and replace operation: